If you’ve explored any of these topics, you’ve likely found your way to the universal answer — “it depends.”

 Full-Body Workout Benefits

-“Full-body workouts are great for those who don’t have a ton of time to spend at the gym,” Lopez says.
+“Full-body workouts are great for those who don’t have a ton of time to spend at the gym,” Herrera says.

 For example, if you’re only able to exercise three days a week, full-body workouts enable you to engage all the major muscle groups in just three sessions.